gagansh7171/BugTrack/README.md

   * A section for My teams
   * Profile Page for every user which can be visited with proper url like any other website
   * Completely Responsive design
+  * Deletion of previous profile photo from server on changing dp to save space

 For the project **Backend** I learned how to use:
 - [x] [Django](https://www.djangoproject.com/)